alexander-pastukhov/writing-games-with-python-and-psychopy/05-guess-the-number-ai.Rmd

 :::

 ## Single round
 You have both functions that you need, so let us write the code to initialize the game and play a single round.
 The initialization boils down to creating two variables that correspond to the lower and upper limits of the game range (we used 1 to 10 so far, but you can always change that).
 Next, the computer should generate a guess (you have your `split_interval()` function for that) and ask the player about the guess (that is the `input_response()` function).
-Once you have the response (stored in a separate variable, think of the name yourself), you can update your upper or lower limit using an [if..elif..else](#if-statement) statement.
+Once you have the response (stored in a separate variable, think of the name yourself), you can update your upper or lower limit using an [if..elif..else](#if-statement) statement based on player's response.
 Print out a joyous message, if computer's guess was correct.

 :::{.rmdnote .program}
 Put both functions and the script code into `code05.py`.